 - ) Including share based compensation expenses for the years ended December 31, 2012 and 2011 in the amounts of \$ 26 and \$ 1,394, respectively. - a.
-On March 1, 2008, the Company signed an agreement with a consultant, who is also one of the Company's shareholders and directors, as a contractor to render management, finance and operation services.
+On March 1, 2008, the Company signed an agreement with a consultant, who is also one of the Company's shareholders and directors, as an independent contractor to render management, finance and operation services.
 The Company pays the consultant an amount of \$ 7 per month. - b.
 The Company signed an agreement with a company owned by one of its related parties.
 Under the agreement, the company renders the Company with office services and office lease for a monthly fee in the amount of approximately \$ 4 since June 1, 2010.
 Each party may terminate the agreement with 30-days notice. - c.
-An agreement was signed on June 2, 2011 between the Company and one its shareholders, as a contractor to render services related to pre clinical, clinical, regulatory and intellectual property issues, for an amount of approximately \$ 3 per month. - d.
+An agreement was signed on June 2, 2011 between the Company and one its shareholders, as an independent contractor to render services related to pre clinical, clinical, regulatory and intellectual property issues, for an amount of approximately \$ 3 per month. - d.
 Under the employment agreement, dated March 4, 2010, with the Company's Chief Executive Officer and Director, and following a salary increase approved April 14, 2011, the CEO is entitled to a gross monthly salary of \$ 14.
-Besides a base salary, the CEO receives under the agreement other benefits that are provided for by Israeli law or that are customary for senior executives in Israel, including the right to use a leased car and cellular telephone. - e.
-One of the Company's shareholders invested as part of the Company's issuance of the Convertible Notes with terms as described in Note 6(b).
+Besides a base salary, the CEO receives under the agreement other benefits that are provided for by Israeli law or that are customary for senior executives in Israel, including the right to use a leased car and cellular telephone.